Waking Up With Scratches On Your Skin? What Could It Be?

 You will find below a list of simple tips that can reduce the risk of developing scratching yourself at night.
 They are:

 • Reduce The Stress In Your Life – You may not know this, but stress and anxiety have been linked to increased itching and vice versa (14).
-Just before going to sleep, we might be plagued with many stressful thoughts.
+Just before going to sleep, we might be plagued with many stressful thoughts that result in anxiety itching during sleep.
 To make sure you reduce the stress in your life, try mindfulness, meditation, deep breathing, or listening to music to relax your mind before going to bed (15).

 • Keep your nails short or trimmed to reduce the risk of painful and deep scratches.